 The UI does something I haven’t seen elsewhere: it makes the process of exploring ideas visible.
 You can literally see the path you’ve taken through his thinking, and the connections between topics become spacial rather than abstract.

 This unique UX is not without problems.
-Horizontal scrolling is clunky unless you have a dedicated button on your mouse or keyboard for it, and the scroll bar is slim enough to miss entirely.
+Horizontal scrolling is clunky unless you have a dedicated button on your mouse or keyboard for it, and the scroll bar at the bottom is slim enough to miss entirely.
 But these feel like acceptable tradeoffs for what the design accomplishes.

 This is the site I keep coming back to for inspiration, and browsing other digital gardens, I’m noticing I’m not alone.
 Andy’s influence shows up everywhere.